Layr-Labs/eigenlayer-docs/docs/eigenda/integrations-overview.md

 ---
 sidebar_position: 4
 ---

 # Optimistic Rollup Integration Strategies

-There are a few viable design strategies for securely an optimistic rollup with EigenDA.
+There are a few viable design strategies for securely deploying an optimistic rollup with EigenDA.
 This document aims to describe them in detail to provide rollup engineers with a strong understanding of how an EigenDA integration would impact their tech stack and security model.